oneut/async-react-router/README.md

 Components defined at `<Route>` can have `initialPropsDidGet`.
 `initialPropsDidGet` is called after the promise is resolved.
 If more than one promise is pending, async-react-router gets only the last executed promise.
-Therefore, in that case `initialPropsDidGet` is executed only when the last promise is resolved.
+For this, in that case `initialPropsDidGet` is executed only when the last promise is resolved.

 `initialPropsDidGet` has arguments.